hhwhhw204/WGMap/README.md

 # WGMap

-WGMap is a cutting-edge machine learning framework that integrates multi-omics data (somatic mutations, copy number variations, gene expression, and DNA methylation) from large tumor cohorts (TCGA, PCAWG) to comprehensively identify genome-wide anti-cancer targets.A thorough genomic analysis within WGMap unveils a vast landscape of potential targets: 225 coding and a remarkable 1,752 non-coding genes with pan-cancer potential, alongside additional cancer-specific targets.
+WGMap is a machine learning framework designed to identify promising anti-cancer targets across the whole genome.
+By integrating multi-omics data from large tumor cohorts, including The Cancer Genome Atlas (TCGA) and Pan-Cancer Analysis of Whole Genomes (PCAWG), WGMap provides a comprehensive and robust approach for target discovery.

 ![wgmap](./WGMap.png)

+# Key Features and Capabilities:
+1. Multi-Omics Data Integration: WGMap analyzes various data types, including somatic mutations, copy number variations, gene expression, and DNA methylation, to gain a holistic understanding of the genomic landscape of cancer.
+2. Pan-Cancer and Cancer-Specific Targets: The framework identifies both pan-cancer targets, with potential applicability across various cancer types, and cancer-specific targets, tailored to individual cancer types.
+3. Coding and Non-Coding Genes: WGMap goes beyond the analysis of protein-coding genes and explores the vast potential of non-coding genes as anti-cancer targets.
+Extensive Target Landscape: The framework unveils a diverse set of potential targets, including 225 coding genes and an impressive 1,752 non-coding genes with pan-cancer potential, along with additional cancer-specific targets.

+# Running WGMap:

+Disclaimer: The provided instructions assume you have the necessary computational resources and software dependencies installed.
+Please refer to the original paper and requirements.txt for detailed instructions and troubleshooting.

-# coding
+# Coding Region Analysis
-echo "To run efficiently, we do not retrain the neural network.
-If you need to download the original data and retrain the neural network, change the -m predict parameter from the command line to train"
+To run efficiently, we do not retrain the neural network.
+If you need to download the original data and retrain the neural network, change the -m predict parameter from the command line to train.

-echo "Cross validation performance and predicted anti-cancer target genes of coding pan-cancer analysis on tier1 dataset"
+Cross validation performance and predicted anti-cancer target genes of coding pan-cancer analysis on tier1 dataset:

 ``cd /code/CodingCode/pancan_tier1/code/``